vshanks/github.io/_posts/2020-09-28-habitat-marte-part2.md

 * 3D printing materials
 * Robotic exploration of caves via vertical scaling

+### Q. That's a long list - what's the biggest highlight?
+TBW

 ### Q. That sounds interesting!
 Is there more?
 Absolutely!
 Here are some links to the materials that I presented:
 * [My presentation](https://drive.google.com/file/d/1FZfaoT_gzVr_iGTRGOJWg8PtxVjDwkd2/view?usp=sharing)